 - Placement: The experimental feature bar and border are placed around the content of the screen, even after the user has activated the particular experimental feature.
 It is designed to clearly delineate the differences between an experimental and non-experimental feature.

-- Any navigational items are still displayed, so that a user can leave the experimental features screen without having the make a decision on accepting the agreements.
+- Any navigational items are still displayed so that a user can leave the experimental features screen without having to accept the terms agreement.

 The Action Bar is made up of two action items: “Got it!” and “More info”.

 Got it!: The “Got it!” text is a button link that is used to minimize the action bar.
 If you always want the bar to be displayed with the “This feature is experimental” text, you can remove the “Got It!” button and action.
 This should not be used in place of the term acceptance.